MicrosoftDocs/azure-dev-docs/articles/java/containers/containers-overview.md

 ### Determine container memory

-Depending on the needs of your application and its distinctive usage patterns, you'll have to pick an amount of container memory that will serve your work load the best.
-For example, if your application creates large object graphs, then you'll probably have to allocate more memory than if your application had a large number of small object graphs.
+Pick an amount of container memory that will serve your work load best, depending on the needs of your application and its distinctive usage patterns.
+For example, if your application creates large object graphs, then you'll probably need more memory than you'd need for applications with many small object graphs.

 **Recommendation:** If you don't know how much memory to allocate, a good starting point is 4 GB.

 ### Determine JVM heap memory

-When allocating JVM heap memory, you need to be aware that the JVM needs more memory than just what is used for the JVM heap.
+When allocating JVM heap memory, be aware that the JVM needs more memory than just what is used for the JVM heap.
 When setting the maximum JVM heap memory, it should NEVER be equal to the amount of container memory because that will cause container Out of Memory (OOM) errors and container crashes.

 **Recommendation:** Allocate 75% of container memory for the JVM heap.